john-itcsolutions/cheirrs/README.md

 `create role a_horse_admin with superuser login password 'passwd';`

 `create role gmu with login password 'gmu';`

+Note for smart-web to work, gmu must exist as a user with password gmu.

 Check Schemas: there should be 'public, 'a_horse'; 'cheirrs'; 'cheirrs_oseer'.